levythu/Gurgling/README.md

 Set the runtime error handler to recover from panic.
 The handler is `func(Request, Response, interface{})`, the third parameter of which is the panic content.
 Note that if there is any panic in the handler, the whole program will suffer from it, too.
 The default handler is tp render a `500 Internal Error` page to client.
 If set to nil, the router will not recover from panic and it is good for debugging.

+#### `func (Router)Set404Handler(handler Terminal) Router`
+Set the 404 handler.
+When no rules matches the request, the handler will get executed.
+If set to nil, the server will return a string "404 NOT FOUND" by default.

 ### Response
 The interface provided in Handler callback wrapping functions for quick response, in Express format.
 Since it is an interface, further hack by midwares is possible.